Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-weSHyVmGPHI.md

 ### Transcript

-> you start from scratch every time you make a major update anyway yeah that's that's pretty bonkers dark jackal i could never do that but i'm yeah that's the way you play cool man cool
+> you start from scratch every time you make a major update anyway yeah that's that's pretty bonkers dark jackal I could never do that but I'm yeah that's the way you play cool man cool